mikepqr/tidytwitter/README.md

 ```
 tidytwitter favorites
 ```
-delete all your favorites except those that:
+will delete all your favorites except those that:

  - are older than 62 days, or
  - are of one of your own tweets